UseMuffin/Obfuscate/README.md

 ### 2. Using the custom finders

-This plugin comes with the following two custom finders that are responsible for the actual obfuscation (cloaking) and elucidation (uncloaking) process and need to be used inside your `Model.afterSave` or `Model.beforeFind` events:
+This plugin comes with the following two custom finders that are responsible for the actual obfuscation (cloaking) and elucidation (uncloaking) process:

 - `findObfuscated`: used to find records using an obfuscated (cloaked) primary key
 - `findObfuscate`: used to obfuscate (cloak) all primary keys in a find result set